Cameron Lund

 Cameron Lund (born June 7, 2004) is an American professional ice hockey player for the San Jose Barracuda in the American Hockey League (AHL) as a prospect under contract with the San Jose Sharks of the National Hockey League (NHL).
 He played college ice hockey at Northeastern.

 Early life

 Lund was born on June 7, 2004, in Bridgewater, Massachusetts.
-Lund went to high school at Cushing Academy where played for one season.
+Lund went to high school at Cushing Academy where he played for one season.
 While there, he played on a line with Collin Graf, who would go on to play for the San Jose Sharks.

 Playing career

 Junior

 During the 2021–22 season, Lund recorded 25 goals and 25 assists in 62 games for the Green Bay Gamblers in the United States Hockey League (USHL).

 For the 2022–23 season, Lund enrolled at Northeastern University where he played for three seasons.
 In his junior year at Northeastern, he received Hockey East Third All-Star Team honors.